Cobiveco: Consistent biventricular coordinates for precise and intuitive description of position in the heart -- with MATLAB implementation: Discussion

 \section{Discussion}

-The evaluation of mapping and linearity errors showed that Cobiveco offers a more consistent description of biventricular position than UVC.
+The evaluation of transfer and linearity errors showed that Cobiveco offers a more consistent description of biventricular position than UVC.
 These improvements are practically relevant.
 In the context of ECGI, for example, localization errors lie in the order of 10 to 30\,mm \citep{potyagaylo2019b,graham-2020-ID13306}.
 The use of ventricular coordinates for validation of non-invasive cardiac mapping or for machine learning based approaches to this problem is only justified if errors due to the coordinates are substantially smaller.
 Therefore, especially the reduction of the one-way error from 7.1 to 1.5\,mm (mean) and from 24 to 6\,mm (99\textsuperscript{th} percentile) is important.
+From the spatial distribution of two- and one-way errors (Fig.~\ref{fig:transferErrors_meanshape}), we conclude that the improvements in continuity of the coordinates help to invert the mapping between ventricular and Euclidean coordinates with high local accuracy (as measured by the two-way error), while the improvements in linearity help to achieve a more consistent mapping between different geometries (as reflected in the one-way error).
+We put a focus on making the coordinates well-behaved in a mathematical sense, which led us to make the non-binary coordinates continuous also at the LV-RV junction by separating the two ventricles at the center of the septum.
+Within the septum, the resulting coordinates might not be as intuitive anatomically, but they are intuitive geometrically.
 A drawback of Cobiveco compared to UVC is the increased computational complexity.
 On a modern personal computer (8\,$\times$\,3.8\,GHz CPU), the computation of coordinates for the mean shape of the SSM on a mesh with 479\,k nodes took about 15\,min.
 This should be acceptable for the majority of applications, but the efficiency of our implementation could be improved through parallelized remeshing, parallelized isocontour extraction and more advanced preconditioning of linear systems if computational effort becomes crucial for certain use cases.
+When coordinates have to be obtained for very fine meshes (several millions of nodes), we recommend to increase the sizing parameters of Mmg, which can be passed as an input to Cobiveco.
+This way, all non-binary coordinates are computed on a coarser mesh and then interpolated to the original mesh.
+As the coordinates are spatially low-frequent, a mesh resolution of slightly below 1\,mm is sufficient.